What the Autumn Budget 2025 means for HR leaders

 The 18-20 year old factor

-The minimum wage for 18-20 year olds jumped 16.3% to £10.00 per hour—the biggest increase on record (Irwin Mitchell, Employment Law Changes 2025).
+The minimum wage for 18-20 year olds jumped 16.3% to £10.00 per hour in 2025—the biggest increase on record (Irwin Mitchell, Employment Law Changes 2025).
+From 1st April 2026, this will rise a further 85p to £10.85.
 If you employ younger workers in entry-level roles, the cost impact is even more pronounced.

 Employer national insurance contributions